e2eSolutionArchitect/terraform/providers/docs/terraform-offline-initialize.md

 For windows, Create a file "terraform.rc", if other OS then create ".terraformrc".
 Dont miss the '.' and the file should NOT be like "terraform.rc.txt"

 ## Step 3:
-Update the file terraform.rc or .terraformrc with below code block
+Update the file terraform.rc (for Windows ) or .terraformrc (for Ubuntu) with below code block

 ```
 provider_installation {
   filesystem_mirror {
-    path    = "path/to/the/new/directory" # "c:/Users/<username>/tf_cache"
+    path    = "path/to/the/new/directory" # "c:/tf_cache"
     include = ["registry.terraform.io/hashicorp/*"]
   }
   direct {